 Full of confidence, we started our journey – just to come to a surprised stop about 20 meters later: the path led through the river.
 Not past, over, or alongside it.
 Through it.
 Knowing this would happen, the guide came up behind us to let us know that there were eight more of these river-crossings coming up.
 Wading through who-knows-how-deep water against a rather strong current had clearly not been part of our plan.
 But, we would not be deterred from our mission.
 Now at least we knew how often we had to cross the river, making it easier to track our progress.
 That was good, right?
 Right.

-The first crossing saw piggyback-rides, people taking off their shoes and socks, and lots of shrieking.
+The first crossing saw piggyback-rides, people taking off their shoes and socks, and lots of shrieking and giggling.
 By the fourth, no one even blinked an eye before wading into the water – shoes, socks, and all.
 That was also about the same time it started to rain in typical typhoon fashion.
 We were quickly soaked through, had stowed all our valuables in the only bag that was actually waterproof, and agreed that if we didn’t reach the waterfall within 90 minutes, we would turn around.
 After all, there was no way it would take us that long to reach the waterfall.
 Hahaha I’m crying.

 At first the sight of other tourists coming our way – returning from the waterfall – seemed like a good thing, as that meant we were still on the right track.
 But, all of them had a guide with them.
 There was not a single one that had decided they could find the waterfall by themselves.
 Not so sure anymore of our decision but unwilling to go back, we shortly tried to bribe a guide to leave his group and take us to the waterfall instead (he just laughed at us – bless his integrity).